MicrosoftDocs/learn/learn-pr/wwl-azure/introduction-to-deployment-patterns/includes/1-introduction.md

 If your software is a monolith with many tight coupling between the various components, it's challenging to deliver your software continuously.

 Every part that is changed might impact other parts that didn't change.
-Automated tests can track many these unexpected dependencies, but it's still hard.
+Automated tests can track many of these unexpected dependencies, but it's still hard.

 There's also the time aspect when working with different teams.
 When Team A relies on the service of Team B, Team A can't deliver until Team B is done.
 It introduces another constraint on delivery.